-Following the project parameters in the above table, section 3 of the CO Categorical Hot-Spot Finding Technical Document walks through each MOVES2010b input used in the analysis.
-The inputs are consistent with EPA's "Using MOVES in Project-Level Carbon Monoxide Analyses" guidance and the input files can be found on FHWA's CO categorical hot-spot finding website in the folder titled "MOVES Files."
+Following the project parameters in the above table, section 3 of the CO Categorical Hot-Spot Finding Technical Report describes each MOVES2014a input used in the analysis.
+The inputs are consistent with EPA's "Using MOVES in Project-Level Carbon Monoxide Analyses" guidance and are available upon request from FHWA's Air Quality and Transportation Conformity Team at TAQC@dot.gov.

-Table 2 below (Table 9 in the CO Categorical Hot-Spot Finding Technical Document) lists the emissions rates for the links associated with each project scenario and used with CAL3QHC for air quality dispersion modeling.
-The output file can be found on FHWA's CO categorical hot-spot finding website in the folder titled "MOVES Files."
+Table 2 below (Table 9 in the CO Categorical Hot-Spot Finding Technical Report) lists the emissions rates for the links associated with each project scenario and used with CAL3QHC for air quality dispersion modeling.
+The output file is available upon request from FHWA's Air Quality and Transportation Conformity Team at TAQC@dot.gov.